Deepakranjan-1/Connect-Four-Game/README.md

 A modern web browser that supports HTML5, CSS3, and JavaScript (e.g., Chrome, Firefox, Edge).

 🎮 How to Play

+Objective
-Objective: Be the first to connect four of your pieces in a row — horizontally, vertically, or diagonally.
+Be the first to connect four of your pieces in a row — horizontally, vertically, or diagonally.

-Players:
+Players
-Player 1 → Red pieces
+- Player 1 → Blood red pieces with dramatic glowing effects
-Player 2 → Yellow pieces
+- Player 2 → Pure white pieces with bright glowing effects
+- Click on player names to customize them

+Gameplay
-Turn: Click on a column to drop your piece.
-It will fall to the lowest available slot.
+1. Click on any column to drop your piece
-Win Condition: Four connected pieces in a line.
-Draw Condition: Board is full without a winner.
-Restart: Click "Restart Game" to start over.
+2. Pieces fall to the lowest available slot with realistic animation
+3. Use the Undo button to take back your last move
+4. First player to connect four pieces wins
+5. Winning pieces pulse and confetti celebrates your victory

+Controls
+- New Game – Start a fresh match (keeps scores)
+- Undo – Take back the last move
+- Reset Scores – Clear all statistics and start over
+- Sound Toggle – Enable/disable sound effects (visual indicator)

 📂 Code Structure
 ├── index.html   # Game structure & layout